microsoftgraph/msgraph-sdk-powershell/src/Bookings/beta/docs/Update-MgBetaBusinessScenarioPlannerTask.md

 ### -HasDescription
 Read-only.
-Value is true if the details object of the task has a non-empty description and false otherwise.
+Value is true if the details object of the task has a nonempty description and false otherwise.

 ```yaml
 Type: System.Management.Automation.SwitchParameter